linuxfox2509/txt2pdf/README.md

 # txt2pdf

 txt2pdf is a Rust application that converts plain text files into PDF documents.
 This project utilizes various libraries for file handling and PDF generation, providing a simple and efficient way to create PDFs from text.
+Also this is my first Rust project so there might be bugs but I used Copilot for some stuff so its hopefully not as bad.

 ## Features